Assessment Helps You

-- Want to learn English at De Anza?
-Use our ESL assessment process, designed to assist students who are learning English as a Second Language.
+- ESL students: Use our ESL Assessment Process, which is designed for students who are learning English as a Second Language.

 - Monday-Thursday: 9 a.m. to 5 p.m.